nixon-voxell/UnityGPUVectorGraphics/README.md

 This is a GPU accelerated vector graphics library built specifially for the Unity3D engine.

-You can find the example project [here](https://github.com/nixon-voxell/UnityGPUVectorGraphicsExamples).
+You can find the example repository [here](https://github.com/nixon-voxell/UnityGPUVectorGraphicsExamples).

 - [Unity GPU Vector Graphics](#unity-gpu-vector-graphics)
   - [Installation](#installation)